alpha-yadav/DSA/readme.md

 Both methods achieve the same result.
 The recursive approach is often considered more concise and easier to understand, while the iterative approach might be slightly more efficient in some cases (depending on the tree structure and memory management) and avoids potential stack overflow issues with extremely deep trees.
 Choose the method that best suits your needs and coding style.
 Remember to handle the `None` cases carefully in both methods to avoid errors.

+#  Binary Search Trees
+Binary Search Trees (BSTs) are a fundamental data structure in computer science.
+They're tree-like structures where each node has at most two children, referred to as the left child and the right child.
+The key property that defines a BST is the *search property*:

+* **For every node in the tree, all nodes in its left subtree have keys less than the node's key, and all nodes in its right subtree have keys greater than the node's key.**  (Note:  There's variation in how to handle duplicate keys; some implementations allow them, others don't).

+This property makes searching, insertion, and deletion operations very efficient, typically O(log n) in the average case, where 'n' is the number of nodes in the tree.
+However, in the worst case (e.g., a completely skewed tree resembling a linked list), the time complexity degrades to O(n).

+Here's a breakdown of key aspects of BSTs:

+**Key Operations:**

+* **Search:**  Given a key, find the node with that key in the tree.
+This involves recursively traversing the tree, going left if the search key is smaller than the current node's key, and right if it's larger.

+* **Insertion:**  Add a new node with a given key to the tree while maintaining the BST property.
+This involves searching for the appropriate position (a leaf node) and inserting the new node there.

+* **Deletion:**  Remove a node with a given key from the tree while maintaining the BST property.
+This is the most complex operation and involves several cases depending on whether the node to be deleted is a leaf node, has one child, or has two children.
+Common strategies for deleting nodes with two children include replacing the node with its inorder predecessor or successor.

+* **Minimum and Maximum:** Finding the minimum or maximum value in a BST is straightforward; they are always located at the leftmost or rightmost leaf, respectively.
+This operation takes O(h) time, where h is the height of the tree.

+* **Inorder Traversal:**  Traversing the tree in inorder (left subtree, root, right subtree) visits nodes in ascending order of their keys.
+This is useful for sorting and other operations that require an ordered sequence.
+Similar traversals exist: Preorder (root, left subtree, right subtree) and Postorder (left subtree, right subtree, root).

+**Advantages of BSTs:**

+* **Efficient search, insertion, and deletion (on average):**  O(log n) time complexity.
+* **Simple implementation:**  Relatively straightforward to understand and implement.
+* **Ordered data:**  Provides naturally ordered data, facilitating operations like range queries and sorting.

+**Disadvantages of BSTs:**

+* **Worst-case performance:**  Can degenerate into a linked list in the worst case, resulting in O(n) time complexity for operations.
+This can happen if the data is inserted in a sorted or nearly sorted order.
+* **Not self-balancing:**  Basic BSTs don't automatically balance themselves.
+Self-balancing variants (like AVL trees, red-black trees) address this issue but are more complex to implement.
+* **Space complexity:**  Space complexity is O(n) since each node requires storage.

+**Self-Balancing BSTs:**

+To mitigate the worst-case scenario of unbalanced trees, self-balancing BSTs are used.
+These structures automatically rebalance themselves during insertions and deletions to maintain a balanced tree structure, ensuring logarithmic time complexity for all operations even in the worst case.
+Examples include:

+* **AVL Trees:**  Maintain balance by ensuring the height difference between the left and right subtrees of every node is at most 1.
+* **Red-Black Trees:**  Use a more relaxed balancing condition than AVL trees, resulting in fewer rotations during updates but potentially slightly higher height.
+They're commonly used in implementations of the standard template library (STL) `std::map` and `std::set`.
+* **B-Trees:**  Optimized for disk-based storage, not main memory.

+In summary, BSTs are a powerful and versatile data structure, particularly suitable when efficient searching, insertion, and deletion of ordered data are required.
+However, it's essential to understand their potential for degeneration into unbalanced trees and consider using self-balancing variants when performance guarantees are crucial.